CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'CLI', 'command-line', 'terminal', 'shell-command tools', 'binary wrappers', 'agent skill', 'checklist'.
-These cover common variations of how users would describe this need.
+Includes strong natural trigger terms users would say: 'CLI', 'command-line', 'terminal', 'shell-command', 'binary wrappers', 'agent skill', 'checklist'.
+These cover common variations of how users would refer to this task.

 3 / 3